kamildevp/booxit-backend/docs/api-endpoints.md

 #### Additional info:
 - User email will be returned only if request is made be authorized users (user himself or admin of user organization)
+- When userId = logged_in currently logged in user data will be returned

 ### Modify user
 Used to modify user settings